tyagig147/apnacollege/README.md

 # apnacollege
-this is mu first git repo
+this is my first git repo
+Author - ABHAY tyagi